makerbot/u-boot/README.markdown

 ## Building
 Use the [gen5-setup script](https://github.com/makerbot/gen5-setup-scripts) to set up your development environment; this will automatically clone the u-boot repository to the u-boot folder.
+Once you have clond the gen5-setup-scripts repository, in a terminal window type:
+	python gen5-tools.py -c build -t uboot

 Build:
     cd u-boot